bwvisu/bwvisu.github.io/technical-docs/technical-docs.md

 Applications provided by bwVisu are usually containerized Singularity images.
 There are only few restrictions on the images used in bwVisu.
 For more information see [here](applications.md).

 # Deploying bwVisu
-Place your images in your image directory.
-Modify the contents of the templates inside the bwVisu runner (job script templates) with the path to your application images.
-Make sure that the image containing the modified Xorg (`bwvisu_xorg.sif`) is inside that directory.
-Update the `app bundle` content with the new application More information can be found [here](applications.md).

 ## Webfrontend
 ## Middleware